 The main driver of the RMA evolution project is to ensure a transparent adoption of ISO 20022 and allow an institution to choose the technical channel (FIN, FINplus).
 Freedom to choose the technical channel means that institutions must keep RMA relationships synchronised across these services at all times.

 Swift will assist the community to keep authorisations synchronised in the following:

 - Day 1 synchronisation – FINplus bootstrap

 - Continued synchronisation with local authorisation consistency check

 You can find more information on RMA evolution here.

 When should I start sending rich ISO data?

 The migration to ISO 20022 is taking place at different speeds in different markets.

 The US – a huge market involved in many transactions – has recently decided not to make the full move until November 2023 (The Clearing House - TCH) and March 2025 (the Federal Reserve Bank - FED).
-The eurozone will go live in November 2022.
+The eurozone will go live on 20 March 2023.

 How do I retrieve missing or truncated data where a previous agent or payment market infrastructure is not able to relay ISO 20022 rich content?